📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

 Collaborator Contribution In this collaboration, the DLR let us use their aeroacoustics wind tunnel facility and equipment at TU Cottbus free of charge and without any time restriction.
 They have also participated in numerous meetings with us to discuss the experimental plan and strategy, and analysis and interpretation of the acquired experimental data.
 They will also contribute in the preparation of journal articles and conference proceedings.
-We also fully anticipate that our research collaboration will continue in many forms in the future.
+We also anticipate that our research collaboration will continue in the future for other research topics.

 Start Year 2024